-The No Toll Army exists to give Oregon voters direct input on state and local tolling decisions.
+The Vote Before Tolls Committee exists to give Oregon voters direct input on state and local tolling decisions.

 Congestion Tolling on the I-205 Corridor (near West Linn/Oregon City) and on I-5 (near the Rose Quarter) is being considered as a result of Oregon Legislation HB 2017 where tolling was identified to help fund selected Transportation needs and projects.
-We (the No Toll Army) are working to organize and empower citizens to have a voice and a vote, on these and future tolling decisions!
+We are working to organize and empower citizens to have a voice and a vote, on these and future tolling decisions!

 - Legislation calling for a public vote on highway tolls before they go into effect